Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tunbridge Wells and are not the council.
 About us

 The Planning Committee of Tunbridge Wells Council met on Wednesday 15 April 2026, approving four planning applications and one advertisement consent.
-The committee granted permission for a new dwelling at 23 Newlands, Langton Green, and for alterations to Longford House, 19 Mount Ephraim Road, including a mansard roof extension.
-Permission was also granted for a change of use and associated canopies at The Pantiles, and for advertisement signage at 27 The Pantiles.
+The committee granted permission for a new dwelling in Langton Green, alterations to Longford House in Royal Tunbridge Wells, a change of use and associated works at The Pantiles, and advertisement consent for signage at 27 The Pantiles.

 New Dwelling Approved at 23 Newlands, Langton Green